 - Diet don’ts: pungent, spicy and fried foods, alcohol is pungent and hot in nature, other warming foods and spices like ginger, peppers and heavy proteins

 Phlegm Damp Type Body

-Tend to be overweight and have a bigger stomach, Chest stuffiness, feeling heaviness in body, sluggish, Sticky or sweet taste in mouth and greasy tongue coat, Excessive throat secretions or phlegm production, Sweaty, Preference for fat and sweet foods, Mild, steady and patient personality, Uncomfortable in humid and rainy environments, Susceptible to diabetes, metabolic syndrome and cardiovascular diseases
+Tend to be overweight and have a bigger stomach, chest stuffiness, feeling heaviness in body, sluggish, sticky or sweet taste in the mouth and greasy tongue coat, excessive throat secretions or phlegm production, sweaty, preference for fat and sweet foods, mild, steady and patient personality, uncomfortable in humid and rainy environments, susceptible to diabetes, metabolic syndrome and cardiovascular diseases

 - Diet do’s: celery, coriander, spinach, radish, onion, carrot, cucumber, olives, barley, red beans, pear, goji berries, papaya, seaweed, grape, hops, plum, yams

 - Diet don’ts: greasy, fatty foods and sweets

 Normal or thin physique, oily face that gets acne or pimples frequently, bitter or metallic taste in mouth, irritable and short-tempered, feeling of heaviness in the body, feeling of incomplete bowel movements or dry stools, tendency to ulcers, skin problems and urinary difficulties, yellow urine, excess vaginal discharge, greasy tongue coating, sensitive to humid and hot environments, especially late summer & early fall